Business Idea Competition

 Williams is a frequent guest speaker at investment conferences, leading universities, and business schools on alternative asset investment and entrepreneurialism.
 He holds a Bachelor of Arts degree from the University of California Berkeley and a Master’s degree from St. Mary’s College of California.

-This is a Center for Regional Economy event hosted in partnership with Northwestern Mutual and the Keiretsu Forum.
+This is a Center for Regional Economy event hosted in partnership with Stull Grant for Entrepreneurship and the Keiretsu Forum.

-About Saint Mary's College Center for Regional Economy
+About Saint Mary's College Center for the Regional Economy

 The Center for the Regional Economy (CRE) brings together faculty, students and alumni at Saint Mary’s College with business, governmental and non-profit groups in the San Francisco East Bay, the Greater San Francisco Bay Area in support of an economy that is economically, socially and environmentally sustainable.